-Original article: EVGA is preparing to launch a new discounted model of the most popular Turing model, which includes material acceleration for beam tracking - with a view to fightingRadeon RX 5600 XT
+Original article: EVGA is preparing to launch a new discounted model of the most popular Turing model, which includes hardware acceleration for radiation tracking - in order to fightRadeon RX 5600 XT

-Contrast For the big public show of rival AMD, To the company NVIDIA There were no major announcements of new products at the CES 2020 show - but that doesn't mean that there are no significant news stories related to this event.
-Introducing the company's GeForce RTX 2060 KO EVGA, Which will soon becomeRTX 2060 The cheapest available in stores.
+Contrast For the big public show of rival AMD, To the company NVIDIA There have been no major announcements of new products at CES 2020 - but that does not mean that there are no significant news related to it at this event.
+Meet the company's GeForce RTX 2060 KO EVGA, Which will soon becomeRTX 2060 The cheapest available in stores.

-The veteran American video card developer has introduced its own dedicated new design for the popular Turing model based on the TU106 core NVIDIA, And originally launched a year ago with an initial recommended price tag of $ 350 - with a duo fan over a relatively compact printed board (length of just over 20 inches) and an expected recommended price tag of only $ 300.
+The veteran American video card developer has introduced its own dedicated new design for the popular Turing model based on the TU106 core NVIDIA, And was originally launched a year ago with a starting price tag of $ 350 - with a pair of fans over a relatively compact printed board (length just over 20 inches) and an expected recommended price tag of just $ 300.

-Most budgeted with TU106 core - but without giving up a full heat dissipation plate at the back to our delight
+The most budget-friendly with the TU106 core - but without sacrificing a full heat dissipation plate at the back to our delight

 Source images: techpowerup.com

-This model will offer the familiar base frequencies for RTX 2060 cards (base frequency of 1,365MHz and maximum fast frequency of 1,680MHz), will require a single 8PIN connection from its power supply and provide consumers with only three DisplayPort, HDMI and DVI-D video connections - But at $ 300, it could nonetheless be a true performance knockout, as the name suggests, for slightly lower-priced models like the GeForce GTX 1660 Ti and of course The fresh Radeon RX 5600 XT.
+This model will offer the known base frequencies for RTX 2060 cards (base frequency of 1,365MHz and maximum speed of 1,680MHz), will require a single 8PIN connection from the power supply to supply its energy and will provide consumers with only three DisplayPort, HDMI and DVI-D video connections - But at a price of $ 300 it could still be a real performance knockout, as the name betrays, for slightly lower priced models like the GeForce GTX 1660 Ti and of course The fresh Radeon RX 5600 XT.

-The recent updates to the network state that the RTX 2060 KO is an EVGA personal initiative that does not formally endorse price cut on the part of NVIDIA Itself - but assuming that we see more manufacturers in the field trying their luck and comparing the price this could lead to a decidedly positive chain reaction (for users) which will help cut further prices of more mid-market graphics cards.
-Think there is a chance that this is one and only odd chicken of its kind?
-Feel free to write us your thoughts in the comments.
+The recent updates to the network state that the RTX 2060 KO is an EVGA personal initiative that does not formally endorse price cut on the part of NVIDIA Itself - but assuming we see more manufacturers in the field trying their luck and comparing the price this could lead to a definitely positive chain reaction (for the users) which will help cut further prices of more graphics cards in the middle market.
+Think there is a chance of this or is it one and only one weird chicken of its kind?
+Feel free to write us what you think in the comments.

 updating: It's official!
-The RTX 2060 KO Launched on the EVGA website With a basic $ 300 price tag as guaranteed (and available for a limited time for only $ 280 in North America thanks to another $ 20 credit coming in the mail after purchase) - and a model RTX The 2060 KO Ultra is completely visually identical but with a slightly increased maximum operating frequency of 1,755MHz for $ 320, or $ 300 for a limited time with credit.
+The RTX 2060 KO Launched on the EVGA website With a basic price tag of $ 300 as guaranteed (and available for a limited time for only $ 280 in North America thanks to an additional $ 20 credit that will arrive in the mail after purchase) - along with a model RTX The 2060 KO Ultra is completely visually identical but with a slightly increased maximum operating frequency of 1,755MHz for $ 320, or $ 300 for a limited time with credit.
 Is this the beginning of a large and comprehensive price war at prices between $ 200 and $ 300?
 We hold fingers.